sdray/LausanneBasic/README.md

   - open the `.Rproj` file in RStudio
   - source `make.R` file to compile the different documents of the course.

+An alternative is to use the following code in your R session:

+`usethis::use_course("sdray/LausanneBasic", destdir = "~/Bureau/")`

 ### How to cite